 You can find them here: http://pch4u/Section/ICD-10-Staff?dm_i=1QCM,3K6PH,CH9RG2,CRW0J,1

-We now have access to JAMAevidence !
-Find it on campus at:
+We now have access to CLINICAL KEY !

 The Medical Library is open to all staff of Phoenix Children's Hospital.
 Our patients and their families are welcome to use the library on a limited basis, but will be directed to The Emily Center when appropriate.

 Please use the tabs above to find journals, databases and textbooks.
 Also see the "Quick Links" to the right of this box.

 Please contact the librarian to arrange for off-site access.

 Phoenix, AZ 85016

 Monday to Friday, 7:00 am to 3:30 p.m.

 After hours access is available.
 Ask the librarian for the door code.

 Phone: (602) 933-4248